-BIM has been transforming the AEC industry as it is known for many decades.
-BIM has paved the way for rapid transitioning from 2D CAD models, paper-based documentation and spreadsheet-based schedule to integrated project management and delivery methodology powered by a central Building Information Model.
-BIM has been the base of many spearheading innovations in the architecture and construction sector.
+The AEC industry has been changing over the few decades, but it’s most significant transformation that revolutionized the industry has to be BIM.
+BIM has paved the way for rapid transitioning from 2D CAD models, paper-based documentation, and spreadsheet-based schedule to integrated project management and delivery methodology powered by a central Building Information Model.
+BIM has been the base of many spearheading innovations in the architecture and construction industry.

 What is BIM-based Digital Fabrication?